-WHO AFRO is developing a regional framework for implementing IA2030 in the Africa Region.
+The WHO Regional Office for Africa is developing a regional framework for implementing IA2030 in the African Region.
 Given that the operationalizing of the IA2030 faces the challenges outlined above with regards to resource availability, its adoption at the country level is a priority for the region, with the support of WHO and partners.

-In 2021, WHO published guidance on the National Immunization Strategy (NIS) to support countries in their planning.
-At least eight countries in the African region have fully drafted NIS (Burkina Faso, Cote d'Ivoire, Comoros, Eritrea, Madagascar, Rwanda, Togo, and Uganda).
+In 2021, WHO published guidance on the National Immunization Strategy (NIS) to support countries in their planning115.
+At least eight countries in the African Region have fully drafted NIS (Burkina Faso, Côte d'Ivoire, Comoros, Eritrea, Madagascar, Rwanda, Togo, and Uganda).
 The African Region has developed a regional framework for the implementation of the IA2030 through a rigorous consultative process.